Grossdom (Gross Domination)

 - 02Grossdom tag/content — DeviantArtShows grossdom used as a tag/theme on an art-and-roleplay platform alongside femdom labels, confirming its circulation as informal online vernacular and its femdom/domination framing.

-- 03Olfactophilia — WikipediaDefines arousal from body smells/odours and notes it is not a discrete DSM diagnosis, grounding a key component interest (scent/sweat) and the hedge that the parts, not the umbrella, are clinically described.
+- 03Olfactophilia — WikipediaDefines arousal from body smells/odours, notes John Money's popularisation of the term, and confirms it is not a discrete DSM diagnosis, grounding a key component interest (scent/sweat) and the hedge that the parts, not the umbrella, are clinically described.

 - 04Coprophilia — WikipediaDocuments coprophilia (the 'scat' component) and the associated health hazards of contact with faeces, supporting the hygiene/health caveat.